Timmy-Ezekiel/alx-system_engineering-devops/0x00-shell_basics/README.md

 * ./9-firstdirdeletion: This script delete my_first_directory created in /tmp/

 * ./10-back: this script change the working directory to the previous one

+* ./11-lists: This print all the content of the specified directory in long formats